dotnet/runtime/src/coreclr/Validating-changes.md

       </ItemGroup>
     </Project>

-Once this file is there, subsequent builds of the CoreCLR repo are going to install the CoreCLR package into the location specified by `InstallLocation`.
+Once this file is there, subsequent builds of the CoreCLR repo will install the CoreCLR package into the location specified by `InstallLocation`.

-To run tests, follow the procedure for running tests in CoreFx
+To run tests, follow the procedure for running tests in CoreFX.